 There are some countries which have their own regulations preventing the domain registration details from being viewed using WHOIS searches.

 Known countries are listed below:

-The UK government does not allow domain registration details to be made publicly available.
-Just like with GDPR retacted domain details, this means that although you may have contact details listed for the domain which you can see from your account, it will not be found when conducting a WHOIS search and hence unfortunately cannot be used as an option for receiving the automated approver email.
-The only option is to use one of the five generic domain aliases unless the registrar will set the information to public upon request.
+The UK government does not allow domain registration details to be made public.
+Just like with GDPR retacted domain details, this means that although you may have contact details listed for the domain, it will not be found when conducting a WHOIS search.
+Hence, they cannot be used as an option for receiving the automated approver email.
+The only option is to use one of the five generic domain aliases, unless the registrar will set the information to public upon request.

-The Australian government has a similar restriction regarding domain registration details.
+The Australian government has similar restrictions to the UK regarding domain registration details.
 They are not able to be accessed by WHOIS searches and instead require manual searches from whois.auda.org.au/

 As long as the preferred email address can be found here, your order can be manually updated to include this address as an option for receiving the approver email.

 While the approver email is the most commonly used DCV method, other methods are available which you can read about at the below link: